 File | Settings | PHP

-Use this dialog box to configure PHP development and unit testing support in the project by choosing one of the available PHP interpreters, see Configuring Local PHP Interpreters and Configuring Remote PHP Interpreters.
+Use this dialog box to configure PHP development and unit testing support in the project level by choosing one of the PHP installations configured at the IntelliJ IDEA level.

 This area shows a list of paths to PHP-related items

 below the PHP home directory.
 The specified include paths will be used:

 Use the Add and Remove buttons to manage the contents of the list.
 Use the Up and Down buttons to change the order of items in the list.